apache/iotdb/docs/UserGuide/API/Programming-MQTT.md

     @Override
     public String getName() {
-        // set the value of mqtt_payload_formatter in iotdb-datanode.properties as the following string: return "CustomizedJson";
+        // set the value of mqtt_payload_formatter in iotdb-engine.properties as the following string: return "CustomizedJson";
     }
 }
 ```
-* modify the file in `src/main/resources/META-INF/services/org.apache.iotdb.db.protocol.mqtt.PayloadFormatter`:
+* modify the file in `src/main/resources/META-INF/services/org.apache.iotdb.db.mqtt.PayloadFormatter`:
   clean the file and put your implementation class name into the file.
   In this example, the content is: `org.apache.iotdb.mqtt.server.CustomizedJsonPayloadFormatter`
 * compile your implementation as a jar file: `mvn package -DskipTests`

 Then, in your server:
-* Create ${IOTDB_HOME}/ext/mqtt/ folder, and put the jar into this folder.
+* put the jar into your server's lib folder
-* Update configuration to enable MQTT service. (`enable_mqtt_service=true` in `conf/iotdb-datanode.properties`)
+* Update configuration to enable MQTT service. (`enable_mqtt_service=true` in `conf/iotdb-engine.properties`)
-* Set the value of `mqtt_payload_formatter` in `conf/iotdb-datanode.properties` as the value of getName() in your implementation
+* Set the value of `mqtt_payload_formatter` in `conf/iotdb-engine.properties` as the value of getName() in your implementation
   , in this example, the value is `CustomizedJson`
 * Launch the IoTDB server.
 * Now IoTDB will use your implementation to parse the MQTT message.